-For more information on HLGU's confidentiality policy, consult the student handbook or employee handbook.
-Information on confidentiality rights can also be obtained from the "Together Against Sexual Violence" website: http://www.notalone.gov.
+For more information on HLGU's confidentiality policy, consult the Student Handbook handbook or employee handbook.

 Support and Referral

 The office of student life and office of human resources offer victims crisis intervention, support and referral.
 Options and service will be discussed with the accused perpetrator(s) if known to be a resident student or an employee and if warranted.
 Immediate needs of the student or employee will be ascertained and appropriate referrals made.
 It is the policy of Hannibal-LaGrange University that victims/survivors will receive assistance that is non-blaming and non-judgmental.
 Follow-up support will be provided in a manner that protects the victim/survivor's privacy and dignity.
 Rumor control will be managed by the staff, and support/referral may be offered to friends and significant other(s) of the victim/survivor.
 Public safety will assist the survivor in developing a personal safety plan if requested.